laradji/zabbix/README.md

 CHANGELOG :
 ===========
+### 0.0.41
+	* Format metadata and add support for Oracle linux (Thanks to tas50 and his love for oracle Linux)

 ### 0.0.40
 	* Refactoring for passing foodcritic with help from dkarpenko
 	* Added new attribute for server service : log_level